mhoe4/Bootstrap-Portfolio/README.md

 `Matrix Trivia` - Javascript trivia game where the user answers trivia question about the Matrix Trilogy.

+`GifTastic` - Consumes the `Giphy API` allowing the user to search GIFs

+`Train Scheduler` - Uses firebase to store information about train arrivals and MomentJS to calculate times

 ## Contact
 Means of contacting Mark Hoefer